How To Start Seeds Indoors For Your Vegetable Garden

 1. Consider your space

-“Pay attention to how much light you’re getting throughout the day as that will determine what type of seeds you can grow,” says Ohemaa Boateng, the program manager at Green Thumbs Growing Kids, a food growing education organization in Toronto.
+“Pay attention to how much light you’re getting throughout the day as that will determine what type of seeds you can grow,” says Ohemaa Boateng, the program manager at Green Thumbs, a food growing education organization in Toronto.
 For beginners, she recommends starting with no more than three varieties of seeds.
 To narrow it down, consider what you like to eat, or opt for plants that are easy to grow, like tomatoes, beans and leafy greens.
 Buy your seeds from a local supplier, as they likely carry varieties better suited to the growing conditions in your area.
+Timing varies based on what you’re growing and where you live, but late February to early March is a good time to start thinking about planting seedlings in most parts of Canada.

 2. Sow your seeds